Routine Animal Mortality Management Options in Missouri

 In order to comply with the law, the burial method must follow certain guidelines.
 These restrictions may be very different from traditional dead animal disposal practices.
 The following outlines on-site dead animal burial:

-- The maximum loading rate for areas, defined by the DNR, Division of Geology and Land Survey, as having major groundwater contamination potential is limited to:
+- The maximum loading rate for areas, defined by the DNR, Missouri Geological Survey, as having major groundwater contamination potential is limited to:

 - One bovine; six swine; seven sheep, 70 turkey or 300 poultry carcasses on any given acre per year; or